British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 • Not causing nuisance or disturbance to other tenants.
 Examples of things that can be considered nuisance include having too many guests, or making excessive noise.

 • Give the landlord notice at least 60 days prior to moving out.
-This is considered a notice to end tenancy.
+This is considered a notice to end tenancy agreement.

 If the tenant fails in any of these responsibilities, the landlord may be able to take certain actions.
 Such as, evicting the tenant or charging them for damages.